kartikk221/hyper-express/docs/Request.md

 | `port` | `Number`  | Remote connection port. |
 | `proxy_port` | `Number`  | Remote proxy connection port. |

+Connection addresses and ports are captured while the native `uWS.HttpResponse` is valid.
+They remain stable and readable after the HTTP response ends and are transferred into an upgraded WebSocket before uWebSockets.js replaces its HTTP socket data.

 #### Request Methods
 * `sign(String: string, String: secret)`: Signs provided string with provided secret.
     * **Returns** a `String`.